phil-hanley/warehouse-location-optimization/README.md

 The first relationship connects **Article & Stock Data** to **Storage Location Data** using `ArticleNo_fixed`. **Article & Stock Data** occupies the one side because each article is only shown once, while **Storage Location Data** occupies the many side because a single article can be stored in multiple storage/racking locations.

 **Location Reference Data** connects to **Storage Location Data** using `SGFLOCATION_fixed`.
-Each warehouse storage location in only listed once in the reference table; however, those storage locations can appear more than once in the **Storage Location Data** if more than one article is stored in one storage/racking loation.
+Each warehouse storage location is only listed once in the reference table; however, those storage locations can appear more than once in the **Storage Location Data** if more than one article is stored in one storage/racking location.

-Finally, **Article & Stock Data** connects to **sales Transaction Data** using `ArticleNo_fixed`.
+Finally, **Article & Stock Data** connects to **Sales Transaction Data** using `ArticleNo_fixed`.
 Each article is only listed once in **Article & Stock Data**, while that same article could appear under multiple transactions in **Sales Transaction Data**.

 The **Article Summary** table is intentionally disconnected from the other tables in the model.
 This is because it is a calculated table that uses DAX measures to retrieve information from the underlying tables.
 I'll break this down further in the next portion.

 ## DAX Analytical Layer

-After the source data was cleaned and relationships were established in the data model, I used DAX to create calculated columns, a calculated summary table, and measures that identify misplaced inventory and provide additional information that our team can usee to prioritize relocation decisions.
+After the source data was cleaned and relationships were established in the data model, I used DAX to create calculated columns, a calculated summary table, and measures that identify misplaced inventory and provide additional information that our team can use to prioritize relocation decisions.

 ## 1. Classifying storage locations

-The first step was to make sure that each individual racking storage location is classified based on the sales method (**SM**) of the article that is stored there as well as the type of storage location (**Full Serve warehouse** and **Self Serve warehouse** storage locations.
+The first step was to classify each individual racking location based on both the sales method of the article stored there and the sales method classification of the location itself.

 The following calculated column uses `RELATED()` to retrieve the article's **sales method**, or **SM** from the **Article & Stock Data** table and the location classification from the **Location Reference Data** table.